junhuawa/junhuawa.github.io/_posts/case/2014-10-20-Timer-Overflow-Resource-not-Available.md

    feature, it will change the structure size of net_device.
 It cause the oops when use the old igb.ko.

 2) Use new LN071C04.IMG(file system with new igb.ko), it report another OOPS when startup lnx-dmxmsg-epo-d.
-Because the new kernel is imcompatible with the old dmxmsg, recompile the LinDX project based on the new hack64gcc.
+Because the new kernel is imcompatible with the old dmxmsg, recompile the Test project based on the new hack64gcc.

 3) timer_stats feature works, but it doesn't provide what we want.